lamurian/blog/content/authors/lam/_index.md

 ---
 authors:
 - lam
-bio: Interested in higher cognitive functions and psychiatric cases
+bio: Interested in higher cognitive functions and psychiatric research
 education:
   courses:
   - course: MSc in Computational Neuroscience and Neuroinformatics